SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/spiral.rst

 ===================

 Spiral Optimization moves each particle along a spiral trajectory centered on the current global best position.
-At each iteration, a rotation matrix rotates the particle around the center while a decay factor reduces its distance from it.
+At each iteration, the optimizer maps the particle and center positions into normalized coordinates, rotates the particle around the center, then maps the result back to the original search space.
+A decay factor reduces the normalized spiral radius over time.
 The combination of rotation and contraction produces a deterministic path that sweeps through the neighborhood of the best known solution.
 The decay rate controls how quickly the spiral tightens: values close to 1.0 produce wide, slow spirals while lower values contract rapidly.

 .. grid:: 2